Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/hair/dynamics.rst

 Volume
 ------

-Some phenomena of real world hair can be simulated more efficiently using a volumetric model instead of the basic geometric strand model.
+Some phenomena of real-world hair can be simulated more efficiently using a volumetric model instead of the basic geometric strand model.
 This means constructing a regular grid such as those used in fluid simulations and interpolating hair properties between the grid cells.